So Many Wins!🙌

 1. Gloriously Green

 One of the first things you’ll notice in Singapore is how richly green and verdant the island nation is.
 Of course, the heat might actually be the very first thing you take into account.
-It’s very hot and humid!
-It hits you from the moment you leave the air-conditioned airport, to when you peel off your sweat-soaked attire in your welcomely cool hotel room.
+It is very hot and humid!
+It hits you from the moment you leave the air-conditioned airport, until you peel off your sweat-soaked attire in your welcomely cool hotel room.

-Stickiness aside however, the trees, plants, vines and flowers poking out all over the place are amazing and will make you feel like you’ve somehow returned to Eden.
+Stickiness aside however, the trees, plants, vines and flowers poking out all over the place are amazing!
+The multitude of flora will make you feel like you’ve somehow returned to Eden.
 If eden were simultaneously a city-state with over 5 million people.
+It’s a wonderful thing to witness. 🙂

 2. Recognizing Water’s Importance

-Another key element of a sustainable city is of course water.
+Another key element of a sustainable city is of course, water.
 In that regard, Singapore has some amazing water management going on.
-With limited access to freshwater, the Singapore government has encouraged innovation and conservation.
-They famously recycle the toilet water, and even work to collect from the frequent rainfalls.
-Clearly, they have recognized water to be a highly precious resource.
-The government of Singapore is constantly working on ways to improve upon their management of it.
+With limited access to freshwater, the Singapore government has actively encouraged innovation and conservation.

 3. Moving Along

 The Singapore Squeeze

-One method Singapore has for controlling the vehicular traffic is by charging substantial fees for those who want to own a car.
-Would be drivers need to pay something in the range of $100k for the license and duty fees, simply to have the right to own a car (for aprx 10 years).
+Another means of traffic control is through the use of fees.
+Singapore charges substantial fees for anyone who want to own a car.
+Would-be drivers need to pay something in the range of $100k for the license and duty fees!
+And that’s simply to have the right to own a car (for approximately 10 years).
+It’s infamously steep!

 As such, many have chosen to rely on the sweet public transport system.
-It was surprisingly cheaper than what I payed in either Canada or Japan.
+It was also surprisingly cheaper than what I payed in either Canada or Japan.
 In addition, the roads are immaculate (yet another bonus of those car taxes, smooth & maintained roads).
+Definitely a far stretch from the notoriously potted streets of my native Montreal.

 4. If You Build It…